Central Methodist University: Buildings located on campus

 Stedman Hall was built in 1962.
 The money for the building was donated by Samuel Stedman, a Central alumnus of 1935.
 He became a financial success on Wall Street.
-He had always intended to donate money to Central in order to build a new science building.
+He had always intended to donate money to Central to build a new science building.
 However, he refused to have the building named after him.
 It was not until his death that the name was changed to Stedman Hall.